Alexandra Gardens, Melbourne: Domain Parklands

+Alexandra Gardens is part of a 123 ha larger area of parklands directly south-east of the city, bounded by the Yarra River, Anderson Street, Domain Road and St Kilda Road, collectively known as the Domain Parklands.
+In addition to Alexandra Gardens, these parklands also include Alexandra Park, the Kings Domain and Kings Doman South, Queen Victoria Gardens, the Sidney Myer Music Bowl, Melbourne Gardens (Royal Botanic Gardens), Melbourne Observatory, the Shrine of Remembrance Reserve and Government House Reserve.

+The Domain Parkland and Memorial Precinct (Note: The area on the Australian National Heritage List included St Kilda Road and the Melbourne Observatory.
+However, it excluded the Royal Botanic Gardens.) was added to the Australian National Heritage List on 12 February 2018 by the Australian Government in recognition of the Domain's association with Australia's national heritagein particular, as a place where the Traditional Owners asserted control to ensure the return and (re)burial of their ancestors is in accordance with their cultural protocols.
+The precinct also demonstrates a rare government domain with strong Victorian era components of significant to the Australian people.

+Additionally, the entire Domain Parklands were added to the Victorian Heritage Register on 25 July 2013 by the Government of Victoria in recognition of its historical, archaeological, aesthetic, architectural, scientific (horticultural), and social significance to the State of Victoria.

 History

 From the time of European settlement of Melbourne in 1835, the area of the gardens was used for timber cutting, cattle grazing and as a brickmakers' field.
 Regular flooding occurred until a new channel for the Yarra River was dug from 1896 to 1900 to straighten and widen the river.
 The spoil was used to fill the swampy lagoons and brickmakers pits and raise the height of the river bank where Alexandra Gardens now stands.
 Landscaping occurred immediately, and the gardens were planned and laid out for the visit of the Duke of York in May 1901.